org-metaeffekt/metaeffekt-bom-essentials/README.md

 ## Definitions

-In advance to the details some definitions on terminology is provided.
+In advance to the details definitions on terminology are provided.

 ### Generic